MiSArch/gatling-executor/README.md

 # Gatling Executor

-The Gatling Executor is a component of the MiSArch Experiment Tool and is responsible for executing Gatling executions defined in an experiment.
+The Gatling Executor is a component of Ceres and is responsible for executing Gatling executions defined in an experiment.
 It provides a REST API to trigger Gatling executions.

 ## Documentation